tebl/C64-JoyKEY/documentation/configuration.md

 ![Sega Master System Adapter](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/sms_adapter.jpg)
 ![Sega Master System Jumpers](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/sms_jumpers.jpg)

-### 1.7> ZX Interface 2
+### 1.7> ZX Spectrum +2/+3
-The ZX Interface 2 peripheral for the Sinclair ZX Spectrum was the first official way of using joysticks on the popular Sinclair home computers, also referred to as a doorstop in some circles.
-Rumour has it that Sinclair wanted to corner the market on selling joysticks for their computers by changing the pinouts used, making it incompatible with the popular Kempston-style interfaces that used the standard Atari-style joysticks.
-Unfortunately the joystick they sold, the SJS1, was your typical weekend-warrior type of products so users were mostly left with a nice peripheral and nothing to connect to it.
+Sinclair, having recently been acquired by their competitor - Amstrad - added joystick ports directly to their shiny new +2 and +3 computers, but in order to ensure the sale of branded Sinclair joysticks (SJS and the later SJS2) they changed the pinouts.
+This ensured that your run of the mill Atari-style joysticks didn't work, but as history would show the ever-present Kempston interfaces would instead remain the standard for gaming on the ZX Spectrum - leaving the ports mostly unused.

+While I do not own an ZX Interface 2, the schematics found online seem to indicate that while they shared the same interface (as seen from the computer) - the ZX Interface 2 doesn't have the same shuffling of pinouts like the Amstrad produced machines.
+I would like to verify this, but that would require owning an Interface 2 - so please send me one, I promise to love and ultimately never give it up ([source](https://www.youtube.com/watch?v=dQw4w9WgXcQ)).

-Unphased by the reception of the rather cheap feeling SJS1 joysticks, they doubled down and had the same joystick port layout added to the internals of the ZX Spectrum +2/+3 computers as well.
-I don't actually own an Interface 2, but please send me - I'll promise to love and never let it go.
-I do however own +2 and +3 computer that I've always wanted to use the built-in joystick ports on, so I've made an [adapter](https://github.com/tebl/C64-JoyKEY/tree/main/adapters/Sinclair) for the C64 JoyKEY.
+I do however own +2 and +3 computers that I've always wanted to have a got at using the built-in joystick ports on, so I've made an [adapter](https://github.com/tebl/C64-JoyKEY/tree/main/adapters/Sinclair) for this purpose.
 This can also be assembled so that you can use the adapter with any Atari-style joystick, not just the C64 JoyKEY.
 There is no support for using more than one joystick button on these interfaces, even if you use two adapters.

-**NB!** If it wasn't entirely clear; you will only need this adapter when connecting up to the built-in joystick ports on the ZX Interface 2, ZX Spectrum +2 or ZX Spectrum +3.
-Most other peripherals that came with joystick ports, the most being the Kempston, used standard Atari-style joysticks and no adapter is needed for those.
+**NB!** If it wasn't entirely clear; you will only need this adapter when connecting up to the built-in joystick ports on the ZX Spectrum +2 or ZX Spectrum +3.
+Most other peripherals that came with joystick ports, more than likely a Kempston - used standard Atari-style joysticks and no adapter would be needed for those.

 ![Sinclair System](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/sinclair_system.jpg)
 ![Sinclair System Adapter](https://github.com/tebl/C64-JoyKEY/raw/main/gallery/sinclair_adapter.jpg)